-This is an important point to note, as blockchain is essentially a decentralised platform for transparent data storage and processing.
-In simple term, this replicates the function of a large-scale, hive-mind PC, which is why cryptocurrency offers far greater transparency to users and negates the need for commission fees.
+This is an important point to note, as blockchain is essentially a decentralized platform for transparent data storage and processing.
+In simple terms, this replicates the function of a large-scale, hive-mind PC, which is why cryptocurrency offers far greater transparency to users and negates the need for commission fees.

 However, the potential impact of blockchain extends far beyond digital currencies and the financial market, as we’ve already seen proposals for YouTube clones and digital advertising exchanges.

-In Australia, blockchain has already been used to revolutionise the export of agricultural products into China, whilst this technology is also being applied to other commodities such as coal and oil.
+In Australia, blockchain has already been used to revolutionize the export of agricultural products into China, whilst this technology is also being applied to other commodities such as coal and oil.